Could I foster?

 - ideally you will have a spare room, capacity to add one or plans to move to a larger property

-- we don’t ask for qualifications to become a Foster Carer – your life experiences, parenting skills and the qualities you have developed as a result are equally important
+- we do not ask for qualifications to become a Foster Carer – your life and work experiences, parenting skills and the qualities you have developed as a result are equally important

 - if you have lived overseas, it will be necessary to undertake statutory checks in the country where you resided